owowagency/laravel-resources/readme.md

 ## Eloquent API resources

 This package will always try to return the API resource representation of the specified model.
-I applies auto discovery to determine what resource to use.
+It applies auto discovery to determine what resource to use.

 By default it will use the following pattern to discover the resource class:
 ```